- K-State home

 - Presenters must prepare a 3-minute oral presentation of their poster for the judges and be prepared to answer questions.

 - Presenters are to check-in and set-up their posters between, time TBA, in the Union Courtyard on October 27.

 - Posters should be designed and presented in a way that can be understood by a broad audience.
 You will be presenting your work to an academically diverse audience, so you should not present your work in the same way that you would for experts in your field.

 - View videos of Three Minute Thesis competition winners and utilize Three Minute Thesis preparation resources to prepare the three-minute oral presentation of your poster.

-- Arrive to the Union Courtyard at 12:45pm on October 27
+- Arrive to the Union Courtyard, time TBA on October 27